Austin / Travis County and South Central Texas Weather Update #4

 several hundredths of an inch of rain, in the Austin metro area and the IH35 corridor, can produce

-.
+in a freezing/subfreezing surface environment.
 As a result, we must continue to monitor model

 precipitation trends over the next 6 to 9 hours and then, like early this morning, monitor the